-The stormwater systems should be free from any materials that could harm the water systems' fauna, flora, and aquatic life.
+The stormwater systems should be free from materials that could harm the water systems' fauna, flora, and aquatic life.

 Sites which generate "dirty" (Grey or Black) water must have measures in place that separates the clean and "dirty" water.
-Depending on the nature of the "dirty" water, the water must either be discharged into the wastewater system or contained on-site for treatment by a package treatment plant.
-It is essential that the wastewater system does not flood and overflow into the stormwater systems.
-Designers must ensure sufficient capacity for the wastewater system to receive this "dirty" water.
+Depending on the nature of the "dirty" water, the water must either be discharged into the wastewater system or contained on-site for off-site treatment.